-Note For the CAS controller VM, you can customize the machine type by changing the CASInstanceType configuration parameter during deployment.
-The valid types are r4 and i3.

 SAS Viya Services VM

-The Viya Services are deployed onto an r4.4xlarge EC2 instance.
+The Viya Services are deployed onto an r5.4xlarge EC2 instance.
 The instance has a 100-GB EBS volume attached for installation and user data.

-Note For the services VM, you can select a larger or smaller r4 instance by changing the ServicesInstanceSize configuration parameter during deployment, as shown in the following table.
+Note For the services VM, you can select a larger or smaller r5 instance by changing the ServicesInstanceSize configuration parameter during deployment, as shown in the following table.